-Medical malpractice refers to negligent and or careless actions by a nurse, doctor, hospital, chiropractor, PPO’s, HMOs, or any other type of licensed healthcare professional.
+Medical malpractice refers to negligent and or careless actions by a nurse, doctor, hospital, chiropractor, PPO, HMO, or any other type of licensed healthcare professional.

-According to the law, a patient that has been harmed due to a health care professional’s diagnosis, lack of diagnosis, unsafe treatment plan, birth-related techniques during labor, or improper prescriptions can be eligible for compensation.
+According to the law, a patient that has been harmed due to a health care professional’s diagnosis, lack of diagnosis, unsafe treatment plan, birth-related injuries during labor, or improper prescriptions can be eligible for compensation.